All Fives is part of a family of games called point games. It is closely related to the domino games Muggins and Sniff.

-The start player can lead with any tile in his hand.
+The start player can lead with any tile in their hand.

 The next player and all subsequent players must play a tile that matches one of the available ends on the board.
 EXAMPLE: If the start player leads with a 4-5, the next player must play a tile that has a side with either 4 or 5 pips.

-Anytime a player cannot legally place a tile, he must draw from the boneyard until he either pulls a tile which can be played (and which he plays immediately) or the boneyard is empty.
-If the boneyard is empty and he still cannot play, the turn passes to the next player.
+Anytime a player cannot legally place a tile, they must draw from the boneyard until they either pull a tile which can be played (and which the player plays immediately) or the boneyard is empty.
+If the boneyard is empty and the player still cannot play, the turn passes to the next player.

-The hand continues until one player plays his final tile, or until no players have a legal play.
+The hand continues until one player plays their final tile, or until no players have a legal play.

 Double tiles are always played crosswise.
 For scoring purposes, double tiles count as the total of their pips.